AnantVijaySingh/react-nanodegree-wouldYouRatherGame/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-_Data.js and user images were sourced from the Udacity repository https://github.com/udacity/reactnd-project-would-you-rather-starter.
+_Data.js was sourced from the Udacity repository https://github.com/udacity/reactnd-project-would-you-rather-starter User images and basic CSS design guidlines were soruced from https://github.com/udacity/reactnd-chirper-app

 Basic Setup